scottoffen/jquery.rowselector/README.md

 Select and deselect single or multiple rows in a table using click and shift-click, and easily lock your selections at any time and get the rows selected.

-**Row Selector** works by adding or removing a class to the row (`tbody > tr`) clicked and - if the shift key was pressed - the rows in between the row clicked on and the previous row clicked on.
+**Row Selector** works by adding or removing a class (the default class is `selected`, but you can specify one as well) to the row (`tbody > tr`) clicked and - if the shift key was pressed - the rows in between the row clicked on and the previous row clicked on.
 Multiple tables on the same page can be using the plugin at the same time without any additional effort on your part!

 >**The Multiple Row Rule**: If the **shift key** is pressed **AND** the row clicked on and the previous row clicked on (in the same table) both either *have* or *don't have* the specified class, apply the same change to all rows in the range between the row clicked and the last row clicked.

 It sounds more complex than it actually is.
-Check out the `demo.html` file for a working example.
+Check out the [`demo.html`](https://github.com/scottoffen/jquery.rowselector/blob/master/demo.html) file for a working example.

 ## Usage ##